Cape Breton University: School of Arts and Social Sciences

 The School of Arts and Social Sciences offers 15 Bachelor of Arts (BA) options, 12 Bachelor of Arts Community Studies (BACS) options, 1 diploma option, and 9 certificate options.
 It also includes a minor in Gaelic.
 Both the BA and BACS include an Honours option.

 In 2016, the university began offering an interdisciplinary Bachelor of Arts and Science in Environment (BASE) degree.
-In 2023, the School will begin offering a post-baccalaureate Bachelor of Social Work.
+In 2023, the School began offering a post-baccalaureate Bachelor of Social Work.